 - Finally, you need to tell your insurer – even if you don’t intend to make a claim on your policy.

-Most insurance policies stipulate that you need to tell your insurers every time you’re involved in any sort of accident.
+Most insurance policies stipulate that you need to tell your insurers every time you’re involved in any sort of accident whether you are a young driver or an experienced driver.
 If you fail to tell your insurer, it could invalidate your policy.

 For more information, please consult your policy wording.